vulnman/vulnman/docs/getting_started/features.md

 # Features

 - Multiple Projects
-    - Manage found Hosts, Services, Vulnerabilities and other Findings during a scan
+    - Manage found hosts, services, vulnerabilities and other assets of your assessment
     - Collaborate with other users on the same project with different permission roles
 - Report generation
-    - HTML Report Templates (recommended)
+    - HTML Report Templates
-    - LaTeX Report Templates (requires LaTeX environment on host; some issues rendering Markdown!)
     - PDF export
     - Multiple revisions with changelogs
     - Edit Report after creation